utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/commandline-args-and-configuration.md

 The following arguments can be either used in the command line or the `godot_kotlin_configuration.json` file at the root of the project to customize the behaviour of the Godot Kotlin/JVM binding.

+!!! info
     Note that in case the same argument is used in both JSON and command-line, the command-line argument got the priority.

 | Command-line                        | Configuration  json           | Default value | Description                                                                                                                                                                                                                                                          | Example                                                                       |
 |-------------------------------------|-------------------------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|